 There are hundreds of backyard/driveway activities the whole family can participate in.
 It’s a great time to teach and learn gardening, taking care of plants, and getting dirty in the mud.
 Create castles and bunkers to play tag.
 At night time, lay down in the same castles to stargaze and find constellations.
 Kids can make bird feeders, record leaf journals, and create rock gardens.

 Parents can teach kids to clean and maintain their dirt bikes.
 Children can learn the basics of repairing and washing automobiles.
 Adventure setups for bikes could give some sporting exercise and movement for both kids and parents.
 Everything should be under a controlled environment only.

 Kids do have unlimited energy to play games!
 Online games are definitely tempting – it is better not to resort every time on screen.
 Make a setup for a historical scavenger or treasure hunt.
 Play general knowledge games, where kids are the host and parents are competitors.
 There are tons of options to teach children cards and board games.
-You can also get them sensory tools & toys to fulfill their sensory needs.

 DIY activities could boost creativity in them too.
 The whole family can engage in making useful household stuff.
 Write letters and postcards to each other.
 Build forts from blankets and cushions to play like old folklores.

 At-home science experiments are a great option to entertain kids.
 These are petite experiments easily derived from ordinary household objects.
 Kids from every age group could learn and perform the same as science day at school.

 Parents like to learn from websites like San Francisco Exploratorium, Spangler Science, and Kitchen science resources from the Franklin Institute.
 Divide science projects between kids, give them time to research on it and invent an indoor science day.